git-hemant/simplyheart-privacy-policy/README.md

 You decide whether and where to share an export.
 If you send or save it using another app, cloud-storage provider, messaging service, or other destination, that third party's privacy policy and practices apply.
 Health information may be sensitive, so review the destination carefully before sharing.

-## 4. Optional Anonymous Diagnostics
+## 4. Diagnostics

-The **Share Anonymous Diagnostics** setting is off by default.
-If you voluntarily enable it, the App uses the following Firebase services provided by Google:
+Firebase diagnostic collection is disabled in version 1.0.
+The App does not initialize Firebase Analytics, Crashlytics, or Performance Monitoring for collection.

+If diagnostics are introduced in a future version, this policy and the App Store privacy disclosure will be updated before collection begins.
+Apple Health data, heart-rate values, sleep and workout details, chart contents, selected dates, and exported files will not be included in telemetry.

+The project may include the following Firebase services in preparation for a future release:

 - Firebase Analytics, to understand coarse feature usage;
 - Firebase Crashlytics, to diagnose crashes and stability problems; and
 - Firebase Performance Monitoring, to understand performance and loading problems.

-Depending on the service and event, diagnostic information may include:
+If enabled in a future version, diagnostic information may include:

 - coarse App interactions, such as opening a screen, selecting a chart range, changing chart style, or whether an operation succeeded or failed;
 - App version, device model, operating-system version, and similar technical metadata;